buildpacks/rfcs/text/0000-app-mixins.md

 - How should a buildpack be identified as a stackpack?
     - a special `key` in the `buildpack.toml`?
     - a `stackpack.toml`?
-- What is a word that means "not-idempotent"?
 - How do we exclude/include from the cache?
 - Should the stackpack's detect have read-only access to the app?